gsoft-inc/wl-eventgrid-emulator/README.md

 The following diagram shows how components interact with each other.

 ![](.docs/diagram-generated.svg)

 - Docker compose pull and start an instance of Event Grid Emulator in Docker Desktop.
 - Emulator uses ```/app/appsettings.json``` to simulate topics registrations.
 - Publisher send event to emulator via ```https://localhost:6500```.
+- Emulator will send notifications to all its subscriber's endpoint.
+  - It will apply retry policies similar to Azure Event Grid implementation.
 - Subscriber recive the event notification via ```http://host.docker.internal``` which is automatically resolved to the host ip.

 ## appsettings.json file format